 Since such risks vary widely depending on the individual, it is important to discuss the potential benefits and risks of each treatment with your doctor.

 Another potential problem, which is not strictly speaking a side effect, is that stimulants can find their way to people other than the person being treated for ADHD.
-Called "diversion," it is fairly common among adolescents and younger adults.
+Called "diversion," it is fairly common among adolescents and young adults.
 The drugs are most often taken to improve academic performance.
 Some individuals do take stimulants to get high.

 Other non-stimulant medications are also available to treat ADHD.
 Atomoxetine (Strattera) is as effective as stimulants for treating ADHD.
 It works by a different chemical mechanism than stimulants.
 Atomoxetine is relatively safe, but carries a rare risk of liver toxicity.
 The antidepressant, bupropion (Wellbutrin), is helpful in some cases.
 It is also generally well-tolerated, but it should not be given to people with a history of seizures.